Insurance Agency Revenue Multiples: 2026 Market Data

 - Lower retention rates industry-wide

-Trend 3: Carryback Financing Is Becoming the Norm
+Trend 3: Why Is Carryback Financing Becoming the Default Structure?

 Buyers are rejecting bank financing in favor of seller carryback because: